 Last, but not least on this list, is Lo-Fi Brewing.
-While it’s the “farthest” away from downtown, it’s only 1 mile from Tradesman Brewing and definitely worth a visit.
+While it’s the “farthest” away from downtown Charleston, it’s only 1 mile from Tradesman Brewing and definitely worth a visit.

 A unique and quirky atmosphere in a refurbished warehouse, Lo-Fi Brewing is a chill place to come knock one back with friends.

 Be sure to try the Glitter Pony Triple or Rally Cat IPA which are bomb AF!

 Another reason to love them – they have a brewery cat named Kit Kat!